 In the contemporary world, most companies and businesses ask their new employees to sign an employment contract before getting employed.
-These agreements are not only important for the employers but for the employees as well.
+These agreements are important not only for the employers but for the employees as well.
 They help establish a conducive working environment as well as strengthen the relationship between the employer and the staff.
 Besides, the employment contract template helps in spelling out important guidelines and policies to ensure the company/business run as anticipated.
-Therefore, before you get into any kind of employment engagement, it’s important that you first sign the Employment Contract.
+Therefore, before you get into any kind of employee engagement, it’s important that you first sign the Employment Contract.

 Defining Employment Contract